puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 ## Quest Objectives

-- Recognize the learning context of the Puppet Enterprise Learning Virtual Machine (VM)
-- Learn about the value of Puppet Open Soure and Puppet Enterprise
+- Learn about the value of Puppet and Puppet Enterprise
-- Identify and interpret the Quest structure and tool
+- Familiarize yourself with the Quest structure and tool

 ## Getting Started

-In this quest we'll introduce you to the context of learning Puppet through this Learning VM where we'll discuss just the right amount of information to get you started, as we don't want to spoil anything before you embark on this learning adventure.
+In this quest we'll introduce you to the Learning VM and give you the information you need to get you started on your learning adventure.
 When you're ready to get started, type the following command:

     quest --start welcome